Willys M38A1: U.S. Marines

-There is no official, nor uniform specification, for the M38A1s that where manufactured specifically for the United States Marine Corps.
-USMC jeeps had to be air transportable, hung under a helicopter, so they all had a reinforced rear bumper, for lift ring fitment, and most indeed had front and rear lift rings.
+There is no official, nor uniform specification, for the M38A1s that were manufactured specifically for the United States Marine Corps.
+USMC jeeps were fitted with reinforced bumpers to allow for the addition of lift rings, permitting helicopter airlift.
+Most USMC jeeps were fitted with both front and rear lift rings.
 The rear lift rings were fitted (by or for USMC) in a different position, than standard jeeps had been prepared for from the factory.

 Further, most USMC jeeps had more waterproofing, and roughly two thirds of them received more undercoating – to the frame exterior, under the floor and hood, and the bottom half of the firewall.
 For better traction, the Marine Corps started ordering limited-slip differentials, especially on the rear axle, and mostly after introduction of the M151 jeeps in the Army.
 USMC jeeps were painted 34052 forest green, with flat yellow numbering on the hood only.
 Little or no other markings were applied on USMC jeeps.